Skip to Main Content

 Other types of adjustable-rate mortgages

-• 10/1 ARM – These loans have a 10-year rate lock and adjust annually after that.
+• 10/1 ARM – These loans have a 10-year rate-lock, adjusting annually after that.
 They can be good for people who plan to stay in the home for a decade or more.

 • 3/1 ARM – The loans have the shortest rate-lock period at three years, with annual adjustments after that.
-They’re usually popular with people who plan to sell their homes within a few years or who are trying to get the lowest possible payment.
+They’re usually popular with people who plan to sell their homes within a few years or are trying to get the lowest possible payment.
 They’re also a popular option among people who expect interest rates to drop within three years and are planning to refinance.

 These are just a few examples of popular ARMs.
-Lenders are largely free to offer different terms, such as 15-year rate lock periods or letting borrowers select their own payment structure and schedule.
+Lenders are free to offer different terms, such as 15-year rate lock periods or letting borrowers select their own payment structure and schedule.

 How to compare ARMs